What is LRAP?

 If married, the applicant's annual gross income must be within the above limits and the spouse's annual gross income must not exceed $67,000.
 Spouse's annual educational loan payments will be subtracted from the spouse's annual gross income when determining LRAP eligibility.
 Recipients of the Fenton Fellowship will not be eligible for LRAP in that year.
 Fenton Fellowship recipients are welcome to apply for LRAP in the following year.

 LRAP benefits are disbursed twice a year as reimbursement for student loans paid: in February for loans paid from July through December of the prior year, and in August for loans paid from January through June.
 Recipients who continue to meet all eligibility requirements of the program, as evidenced by submission of a renewal application, will receive bi-annual benefits for a maximum of ten years.

 LRAP applications are available annually in March and are due no later than June 1st.
 The applicant is responsible for submitting a complete application by the established deadline.
 Recipients selected for LRAP who are unable to secure qualifying employment by December 1st will become ineligible for benefits.
 If qualifying employment is secured after the December 1st deadline, the applicant is encouraged to apply again next year for LRAP benefits.

 Renewal Application Procedures

 Recipients of LRAP benefits are required to submit renewal paperwork twice a year showing continued eligibility for the program.
 Renewal Applications are available annually in March and are due no later than July 15th in order to receive August LRAP benefits, and no later than January 15th in order to receive February LRAP benefits.
-The Office of Financial Aid will send letters to LRAP recipients in December and June outlining the information required to obtain the next benefit check.
+The Office of Financial Aid will send letters to LRAP recipients in June and December outlining the information required to obtain the next benefit check.
 Please keep your address current with the Office of Financial Aid and with Suffolk University Law School.

 Recipients Accepted into LRAP Prior to January 2013: